Jerry McLain - Mississippi's Best Community Newspaper

 July 31, 1954 – May 2, 2021

-Funeral services for Jerry McLain, 66, of Ferriday, will be held at Young’s Funeral Home on Thursday, May 6, 2021, at 2 p.m. with Bro.
+Funeral services for Jerry McLain, 66, of Ferriday, LA will be held at Young’s Funeral Home on Thursday, May 6, 2021 at 2 p.m. with Bro.
 Larry Whittington and Matthew McLain officiating.
 Interment will follow at Natchez City Cemetery, under the direction of Young’s Funeral Home.

-Jerry was born on Saturday, July 31, 1954, in Ferriday, LA and passed away Sunday, May 2, 2021, in Alexandria.
+Jerry was born on Saturday, July 31, 1954 in Ferriday, LA and passed away Sunday, May 2, 2021, in Alexandria, LA.
 He was a lifelong farmer and loved to hunt.
 Jerry was a loving husband, brother, father, Papa, uncle, friend, and so much more.

-He was preceded in death by his parents, Enoch Eugene McLain Sr. and Willie Mae Coates McLain; and two brothers, Enoch Eugene McLain, Jr. and Richard “Scotty” McLain.
+He was preceded in death by his parents, Enoch Eugene McLain, Sr. and Willie Mae Coates McLain; and two brothers, Enoch Eugene McLain, Jr. and Richard “Scotty” McLain.

 Jerry leaves behind his wife, Sandra Day McLain of Ferriday, LA; two sons, Matthew McLain & his wife Carri of Madisonville, LA and Brent McLain of Ferriday, LA; grandson, Tristan McLain; three granddaughters, Asriel, Arya, and Elowyn McLain all of Madisonville, LA; sister-in-law, Sheila Crooks McLain of Ferriday, LA; three sisters, Judy McLain Spencer of Broussard, LA, Jan McLain of Ferriday, LA, and Susan Wickman of Maryetta, GA; nephew, Aaron Wickman; three nieces, Laurel Wickman, Kelly Carreo and Morgan Carreo.

-Pallbearers will be Andy Anders, Ronnie Hill, Terrel Jones, David Eames, Todd Downing, Toby McIntosh, Justin Stevens, and Glen Peoples.
+Pallbearers will be Andy Anders, Ronnie Hill, Terrel Jones, David Eames, Todd Downing, Toby McIntosh, Justin Stanley, and Glen Peoples.

-Honorary pallbearers are Jackie Pugh, Bob Jones, Rosevelt Clark, and Don.
+Honorary pallbearers are Jackie Pugh, Bob Jones, Rosevelt Clark, and Don Barber.

 The family will receive friends at Young’s Funeral Home in Ferriday, LA on Wednesday, May 5, 2021, from 5 p.m. until 8 p.m.
 To leave an online condolence for the family please visit www.youngsfh.com.